ua0003/GMTJPemailer1/README.md

  4. Usage statement for command line options
  5. Function prototypes
  6. Main

-  a) Setup command line options
+    1. Setup command line options

-  b) do while loop for command line options
+    2. do while loop for command line options

-  c) Check to see if SMTP data needs to be serialized
+    3. Check to see if SMTP data needs to be serialized
        - Serialize or load data

-  d) Clean up email addresses to be used in MIME formatted email file.
+    4. Clean up email addresses to be used in MIME formatted email file.

-  e) Calculate date/time with GMIME for email.
+    5. Calculate date/time with GMIME for email.

-  f) Load email file with command line options (payloadCreate function)
+    6. Load email file with command line options (payloadCreate function)

-  g) Check to make sure a “TO” address was entered
+    7. Check to make sure a “TO” address was entered

-  h) Send email
+    8. Send email

  7. Function definitions

-  a) configSMTP
+    1. configSMTP
        - Used for collecting the data needed for SMTP protocol.

-  b) mainCurl
+    2. mainCurl
        - Uses SMTP data to talk to and send the email.

-  c) getch
+    3. getch
        - Used to mask the password entered by the user.

-  d) payloadCreate
+    4. payloadCreate
        - Used to format information from the command line for MIME formatted email file.

 ### Sample Code
 Below are links to and sample code I used to model my code along with sources I used for different parts of the code.